mitchellh/fogli/README.md

       p item
     end

+You can also request multiple objects in a single request:

+    users = Fogli::User.find("btaylor", "arjun")
+    p users[0].name
+    p users[1].name

 ## Authentication, Authorization, and Accessing Private Data

 To access private data, Facebook requires that the you gain an `access_token`